IBM-Cloud/cf-nodejs-c2c-demo/README.md

 3. In your terminal, navigate into the folder "main-app" by using the command: `cd <Path to folder>`
 4. Push the application to IBM Cloud using the CLI (installation see Prerequisites):

+---
-> _Cloud Foundry Login (can be skipped if you are already logged in with the CLI)_
+**Cloud Foundry Login (can be skipped if you are already logged in with the CLI)**

->
-> - Use the command `ibmcloud login -sso` to log into your IBM Cloud account using Single-Sign-On.
+- Use the command `ibmcloud login -sso` to log into your IBM Cloud account using Single-Sign-On.
-> - **IF** the region in the output table does **NOT** accord your previously selected region/location for the "guestbook-main" application, use the command `ibmcloud login -sso -r <region>` to change it (for example: `ibmcloud login -sso -r eu-gb`) for London.
+- **IF** the region in the output table does **NOT** accord your previously selected region/location for the "guestbook-main" application, use the command `ibmcloud login -sso -r <region>` to change it (for example: `ibmcloud login -sso -r eu-gb`) for London.
-> - Afterwards, target your CF organization and space using `ibmcloud target --cf`.
+- Afterwards, target your CF organization and space using `ibmcloud target --cf`.
 This will complete your local configuration for pushing to Cloud Foundry.
+---

 - With the command `ibmcloud cf push` you can push (upload and deploy) your application to IBM Cloud Foundry now.
 - After a successful push, you will see an output similar to this: